-When educators observe and document the behaviors of students as they read, they can gather data that is granular enough to determine not only risk, but specific instructional needs as well.
+When educators observe and document the behaviors of students as they read, they can gather data granular enough to determine not only risk, but also specific instructional needs.

 The advantages of teacher-administered assessment

-Teacher-administered assessment ultimately provides for a more genuine and valid experience for children compared to placing them in front of a computer screen.
+Teacher-administered assessment provides a more genuine and valid experience than placing them in front of a computer screen.

-Watch the following videos to hear from an educator who expands upon some of the critical advantages teacher-administered assessment holds over computer-based, online assessment for early readers.
+Watch the following videos to hear an educator describe some of the critical advantages of teacher-administered assessment over computer-based, online assessment for early readers.

 Measure critical skill development through direct observation